 If your computer is not protected from malware then your financial information and passwords will be stolen.
 This may seem obvious but studies have shown that only a fraction of the US population has adequate protection.
 Make sure that you are using an Anti-Virus and that the computer’s firewall is turned on.
 If you are using WiFi at your home make sure that it is encrypted.
 Finally, and most importantly, never shop on public WiFi networks.

 4) Avoid offers that are “too good to be true”:

-Any store that advertises prices that are drastically below its competitor’s is suspicious.
-Many times this will result in disreputable online stores claiming the item is out of stock and trying to sell you something else in a classic “bait and switch” scam.
+Any store that advertises prices that are drastically below its competitors is suspicious.
+Many times this will result in disreputable online stores claiming the item is out of stock and try to sell you something else in a classic “bait and switch” scam.

-While online shopping will always have inherit risks, you can minimize your chances of being financially compromised by following these few suggestions.
-As with anything in life, pay attention and trust your instincts.
+While online shopping will always have its inherent risks, you can minimize your chances of being financially compromised by following these few suggestions.
+As with anything in life, pay attention, and trust your instincts.